• Skip to main content

 The study found that vaccinated females had a 24% higher chance of COVID-19 infection compared to vaccinated males.

-Hot debate sparked by Cleveland Clinic study on COVID-19 vaccines NZNE
+Hot debate sparked by Cleveland Clinic study on COVID-19 vaccines - Centrist

 Is there a correlation between numbers of shots and testing positive?